Assxios/Boot2root/writeup1.md

 When looking at the startup logs of the VM, we can see that apache2 has been started, we therefore know that there is a web server running on this VM.

 # Finding the IP
 Let's find its IP !
-"Since I'm using VirtualBox with a Host-Only network adapter that is configured automatically, all I have is a range of IPs:
+Since I'm using VirtualBox with a Host-Only network adapter that is configured automatically, all I have is a range of IPs:
 ```
 Server Address: 192.168.94.2
 Server Mask: 255.255.255.0